Philip-Trettner/Philip-Trettner.github.io/_posts/2020-10-17-static-registration-macro.md

 Similar to a [std::lock_guard](https://en.cppreference.com/w/cpp/thread/lock_guard), we need to assign a variable name, even if it is never actually used.
 Apart from that, this method has surprisingly little "noise" (for a non-macro approach).

+In C++20 we can even add back line and file information using [std::source_location](https://en.cppreference.com/w/cpp/utility/source_location).

 ## Final Version